L4 / IC3 · 3–6 years

 Where SRE candidates fail

-A few common mistakes that get SRE candidates rejected even when they're otherwise strong.
-Worth spotting in a mock interview before they show up in a real one.
+A few common mistakes that get SRE candidates rejected even when they are otherwise strong.
+Worth catching in a mock interview before they show up in a real one.

 Designing a reliability solution without naming SLOs, error budgets, or what "good enough" means.